singhrandy/Hello-World/README.md

 # Hello-World
 A test repository to learn github
-This change was made in Readme-edit branch
+This change in Readme-edit branch
 New change in Readme branch